Skip to content

 Tea: A User’s Guide

-This book has become my personal tea encyclopedia.
+Tea: A User’s Guide by Tony Gebely has become my personal tea encyclopedia.
 This book is just the facts and nothing but the facts so you won’t find fanciful stories.
 What you will find is an exhaustive list of fermented teas from around the world.
 This an excellent reference guide as you navigate the world of heicha, of which puerh is one part.
+I found the sections on the processing of puerh particularly helpful.

 The Tea Girl of Hummingbird Lane

-I bet you didn’t think you would see a fiction book on this list!
-The Tea Girl of Hummingbird Lane is a well-researched and intriguing story that includes quite a bit of information on tea.
+The Tea Girl of Hummingbird Lane by Lisa See is fictional, but it is also an incredibly well-researched and intriguing story.
+It follows the life of Li-yan, a girl born in a small village in Yunnan, and how tea weaves itself in and out of her life.
 The author traveled extensively in Yunnan with Linda Louie of Bana Tea Company.
-There’s even a tea tasting guide at the end for book clubs.
+There’s even a tea-tasting guide at the end for book clubs.

 Puer Tea: Ancient Caravans and Urban Chic

-This is one of the books that I find myself recommending most often.
-It is a scholarly work but still very readable.
-It focuses largely on the Yiwu area but there is a lot to unpack, especially in reference to the puerh pricing bubble and crash in 2007.
+Puer Tea: Ancient Caravans and Urban Chic by Jinghong Zhang is one of the books I find myself recommending most often.
+Although it is a scholarly work, it is still very readable for those just becoming interested in puerh.
+It focuses largely on the Yiwu area but there is a lot to unpack, especially the 2007 pricing bubble and crash.
 The author provides a lot of sociological perspectives on puerh that I have not seen anywhere else.
-There are accompanying videos that are all a must watch as well.
+There are accompanying videos that are all a must-watch as well.

 Appreciating Chinese Tea Series: Pu-erh Tea

-This is a quick but valuable read.
-It is rare to find Chinese sources in English.
-Though the translations can be a bit awkward, it is not difficult to understand.
-There are some insights into shou puerh processing and unusual teas that I think would be very helpful for beginners.
+Appreciating Chinese Tea Series: Pu-erh Tea by Wang Jidong is a quick but valuable read.
+It is rare to find Chinese sources that have been translated into English.
+Though the wording can be awkward at times, it is not difficult to understand.
+There are some insights into shou puerh processing and unusual teas that would be very helpful for beginners.

 BooksGuidePuerhTea